DewdropStudio/EmployeeSummary/README.md

 - [Contact](#contact)

  ## Description:
-    Application lets you keep records of management and employees.
+    Node CLI that takes team members information and generates an HTML summary page to keep records of management and employees.